recallnet/rust-recall/cli/README.md

 ### Machine

-Machines are the core building blocks of Hoku.
+Machines are the core building blocks of Recall.
 The `machine` command allows you to retrieve machine information relative to a specific address.
 This helps track which `Bucket` or `Timehub` machines are tied to your account, which are later used in the `bucket` and `timehub` subcommands.